xeraa/php-logging/readme.md

 1. Show the metadata we are collecting now.
 1. Point to the ingest pipeline and show how everything is working.
-1. See why we needed the grok failure rule, because of the startup error from sending to Logstash directly.
 1. Filter to down to `container.name : "php_app"` and point out the hinting that stops the multiline statements from being broken up.
 1. Point out how you could break up the output into two indices — *docker-\** and *docker-php-\**.
 1. Show the new Logs UI (adapt the pattern to match the right index).